edisonm/documents/Proxmox_on_Laptop.md

 setup a dhcp+dns server as an LXC container, and in the laptop, we will replace systemd-resolved by unbound.
-Both the DNS service for the virtual machines and unbound should not be installed on the laptop directly, since they share the same port (53), in any case is better to keep them separated and not to force to be all together.
+Both the DNS service for the virtual machines and unbound should not be installed on the laptop directly, since they share the same port (53), instead is better to keep them separated and not together.
 See [this](https://www.sidn.nl/en/news-and-blogs/evaluation-of-validating-resolvers-on-linux-unbound-and-knot-resolver-recommended) for more reasons to replace dnsmasq and systemd-resolved.